Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Proposed Approach

 Taking $\mathcal{I}(\mathbf{Y}_h, \mathbf{E}_{\phi}(\mathbf{Y}_h))$ as an example.
 It is equivalent to Kullback-Leibler (KL) divergence~\cite{belghazi2018mine} between the joint distribution $\mathbb{P}_{\mathbf{Y}_h\mathbf{E}_{\phi}(\mathbf{Y}_h)}$ and the product of the marginals $\mathbb{P}_{\mathbf{Y}_h}\otimes \mathbb{P}_{\mathbf{E}_{\phi}(\mathbf{Y}_h)}$.
 Let $\mathbb{P} = \mathbb{P}_{\mathbf{Y}_h\mathbf{E}_{\phi}(\mathbf{Y}_h)}$ and $\mathbb{Q} = \mathbb{P}_{\mathbf{Y}_h}\otimes \mathbb{P}_{\mathbf{E}_{\phi}(\mathbf{Y}_h)}$, we can further express MI as

 Such MI can be maximized by maximizing the KL-divergence's lower bound based on Donsker-Varadhan (DV) representation~\cite{donsker1983asymptotic}.
-Since we do not need to calculate the exact MI, we introduce an alternative lower bound based on Jensen-Shannon which works better than DV based objective function~\cite{hjelm2018learning}.
+Since we do not need to calculate the exact MI, we introduce an alternative lower bound based on Jensen-Shannon which works better than the DV-based objective function~\cite{hjelm2018learning}.